 When someone creates a New Relic account, the default authentication settings are:

-- Users manually log in using their username and password
+- Users manually log in using their email and password

 Those default settings would be under one "authentication domain."
 Another authentication domain might be set up like this:

-- Users are added and managed automatically from an identity provider (like Okta or Azure AD)
+- Users are added and managed from an identity provider using SCIM provisioning

 - Users are logged in using SAML single sign-on (SSO) from an identity provider